Chart Color Schemes

 Infrastructure

-Sandover - Plenty has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Sandover - Plenty has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 40 such projects that could impact this area.
-Notable ones include the Tanami Road Upgrade, Alice Springs Hospital Emergency Department Redevelopment, Madigan Street (Braitling) Infill Subdivision, and National Aboriginal Art Gallery.
-The following list details those most likely to be relevant.
+Area infrastructure significantly impacts performance.
+AreaSearch identified 40 potential impact projects.
+Key ones are Tanami Road Upgrade, Alice Springs Hospital Emergency Department Redevelopment, Madigan Street (Braitling) Infill Subdivision, and National Aboriginal Art Gallery.
+Below is a list of those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.